16 September, 2019 - 19 September, 2019

 The webinar will take place at a time of day to maximise the largest international audience from around the world.

-Introduction: Martin Ricker, Content Director, ILM (5 mins)
+Introduction: Martin Ricker, Content Director, ILM.
+(3 mins)

-‘Chemical transparency – lifting the lid’ - Dirick von Behr, Smit & zoon
+‘Chemical transparency – lifting the lid’ - Dirick von Behr, Smit & zoon.
+(10 mins)

-‘Reducing the pollution load in leather making – Case study – Kanpur India’ (title TBC) – Ivan Kral, Industrial Development Officer, UNIDO
+‘Reducing the pollution load in leather making – Case study – Kanpur India’ – Ivan Kral, Industrial Development Officer, UNIDO.
+(10 mins)

-Questions and conclusions – Moderated by Martin Ricker, Content Director, ILM (5 mins)
+Questions and wrap-up – Moderated by Martin Ricker, Content Director, ILM (5 mins).

 In depth Traceability in the leather supply chain report - available now